sakloui/jorban-martysmods.github.io/docs/reshade-guides/reshades-ui-and-depth-buffer.md

 ---

-# ReShade's Depth Buffer
+# Depth Buffer

-The depth buffer in a game tells what in the game has “depth”, as in, what is actually 3D, and what is just a plane.
+The depth buffer is a crucial part of any 3D game.
+It is a single channel image buffer which contains information about the distance of the scene to the camera, per pixel.
+Many ReShade effects depend on it and will not work correctly.

-It's crucial for effects like Ambient Occlusion, which determines what occludes and what doesn't, and Depth of Field, which identifies what is close to the camera and what isn't.
-Without it, these effects can't distinguish between near and far objects.
+ReShade's builtin `Generic Depth` Add-on scans the game data for the (likely) correct depth buffer and forwards it to the shaders.

-In the following sections, you'll learn how to identify a depth buffer, check if it's working, and troubleshoot common issues that prevent detection.
+In the following sections, you'll learn how to verify the depth settings are correct and how to fix common issues.

 {: .warning}
 Ensure you've correctly set up ReShade and followed the previous steps on the other pages!
 This guide assumes you've followed all instructions and have ReShade set up and running correctly.